ChicoState/djsongmatch-ux/phaseIII/README.md

 Among the six (n=6) participants from the user studies, two participants failed to complete Task 1, while the other four successfully completed Task 1.
+For both of the participants that failed to complete Task 1, this might have come as a result of the Task's wording, which might not have made it clear enough that they were expected to include the input song in the playlist as well.
 All six participants successfully completed Tasks 2 through 5.

 ![Completion Rate Stacked Bar